Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/buttons.rst

 The color field stores a color value shown in its background.
 Clicking :kbd:`LMB` on color fields opens the :doc:`/interface/controls/templates/color_picker`.
-Color buttons with an alpha channel are divided in half: on the left the color is shown without an alpha channel and on the right the color with an alpha channel drawn over a checker pattern.
+Color buttons with an alpha channel are divided in half: on the left the color is shown without an alpha channel and on the right the color with an alpha channel shown over a checker pattern.
 Colors can be copied to other color fields by dragged and dropped to another color field.